knightsUCF/CarRacing/Log.md

-# Making the Game Addictive
+# Making the Gameplay Addictive

 I remember wondering a while ago what made a game addicting, and researching online did not help much.
 But now we have a much clearer idea of what makes a game addictive: